tiphainehenry/react-cyto/README.md

 4) Launch the front-end by opening a first bash terminal and running
 <code>cd ./client/ && npm start</code>

-The script runs on http://localhost:3000
+The app runs on http://localhost:3000